-APA SystemAPA Style was first developed 80 years ago by a group of social scientists who wished to establish sound standards of communication.
-It is now widely used by the Psychology profession and other related disciplines.
+APA SystemAPA Style was first developed 80 years ago by a group of social scientists who wanted to establish sound standards of communication.
+It is now widely used by the Psychology profession and related disciplines.

-Managing your references:RefWorks is a bibliographic management service accessible via the Library website which can help you keep track of your references and create reference lists in the APA style.
-You will need to register the first time you use RefWorks.
-Full details can be found on our RefWorks page.
-To output your references in the correct format, you will need to select APA 6th - No Title Casing Applied - American Psychological Association, 6th edition using the Output Style Manager within RefWorks.
+Managing your references:RefWorks is a bibliographic management service accessible via the library website which can help you keep track of your references and create reference lists.
+RefWorks contains pre-set styles for APA 7th edition.
+Full details can be found on our RefWorks guide.

 Page Last Reviewed: 22nd September 2022.